 The old saying that “we only see the tip of the iceberg,” is true.
 There’s always more than meets the eye in marketing.
 There’s a whole new level of creativity, patience, time, and problem solving that goes into this career.
 Some days are calm, but many others are full of meetings to attend and strategies to figure out.
 Each project needs its own level of attention, thought process, and team effort.
 To succeed, you must always be a step ahead and this can be challenging.
 There’s a great deal of energy and effort that goes into a marketing career and you may not expect it, but you’ll constantly be learning something new.
 Whether these lessons come from your colleagues, clients, or even yourself; there’s always something to learn and improve on.

 Marketing isn’t easy, but if you put in the energy and the effort you can achieve anything.
 Starting your marketing career can be intimidating, but you can make it fun!
 Try not to overload yourself and remember that it’s always okay to ask for help.
 You should put aside your expectations because when you have an open mind, you can create your best work.
 Stay excited, invested, creative, humble, and curious to make the best out of your marketing career!

-Anastasia is a senior at the University of Massachusetts Dartmouth majoring in Marketing.
-She is a marketing intern at RDW Group who has a passion for food and cooking!
+Anastasia is a former marketing intern at RDW Group who has a passion for food and cooking!